leadpipe-com/.github/profile/README.md

 ## Getting Started

 1. Create a Leadpipe account
-2. Add the Leadpipe tracking code to your website
+2. Add the Leadpipe tracking pixel to your website
 3. Start collecting leads

 ## Pricing

-Leadpipe offers a free trial and a variety of paid plans.
+We offer a free trial and a variety of paid plans.

 ## Support